Nestor Ponce de León: Publications

-Ponce de Leon wrote about many topics, such as art and politics.
+Ponce de León wrote about many topics, such as art and politics.
 One of his most notable works was the second edition of The Book of Blood published in 1873, where he wrote about the crimes Spaniards committed against Cuba and the search for Cuba's independence; the first edition was originally written by Jose Ignacio Rodriguez in 1871.
-Between 1871 and 1873, Ponce de Leon edited the magazine Museo de las Familias (Families Museum), which aimed at being both enjoyable and instructive for families.
+Between 1871 and 1873, Ponce de León edited the magazine Museo de las Familias (Families Museum), which aimed at being both enjoyable and instructive for families.
 He also created Diccionario tecnologico ingles-espanol y espanol-ingles (Technological Dictionary, English-Spanish and Spanish-English) in 1893.
 This dictionary facilitated the translation of words in science, technology, and engineering from English to Spanish and vice versa.
 Also in that year, he published The Columbus Gallery: The Discoverer of the New World, a collection of representations of portraits, statues, monuments, medals, and paintings.
 He also wrote for La Revista Ilustrada de Nueva York (The New York Illustrated Magazine).
 In one of the articles of a column he wrote for the magazine, called "En mi biblioteca" ("In My Library"), he explicitly describes his personal library and talks about his friends and family who visited him.

 Family

-Néstor Ponce de Leon, on November 12, 1858, in Havana, Cuba, married Antonia Ana Carlota Bachiller y Govín (born 1839), a daughter of Antonio Bachiller y Morales (1912–1889).
+Néstor Ponce de León, on November 12, 1858, in Havana, Cuba, married Antonia Ana Carlota Bachiller y Govín (born 1839), a daughter of Antonio Bachiller y Morales (1812–1889).